 - If you’re willing to accept documentation from the candidate, is the process fast and easy for everyone involved?

 - Finally, is the work visible to you?
-Is the work that has been done and scheduled to be done annotated in the BGS portal?
+Is the work that has been done and scheduled to be done annotated in the background providers portal?

 One final tip when exploring this information with your background screening providers: keep asking the question until you know precisely what you’re getting.
-While this may be a reasonable approach to take, it’s particularly important in the area of verification services because small details lead to significant differences in performance.
+While this may seem like an obvious approach to take, it’s particularly important in the area of verification services because small details lead to significant differences in performance.

 You can and should expect excellent verification services from your background screening provider.
 Take the time to gather specific information about their process and results.
-Making this effort will ensure that you can find a BGS who does their job so you can do yours.
+Making this effort will ensure that you can find a background screen provider who does their job so you can do yours.